 Nii Ankrah currently works as an administrator with Liberty Medical Lab and is our Support group manager at tRi.
 Though not a sufferer, his experience with his niece who is a sufferer motivated him to join tRi.
 One of the original founding members, it his goal for tRi to find a permanent solution to autoimmune conditions.

 Padiki currently works as a Research Assistant at the Korlebu Teaching Hospital, Ghana.
 Diagnosed with Systemic Lupus Erythematosus (SLE) in the latter part of 2014, she joined tRi in the same year.
 An administrative assistant at tRi, her goal is to raise awareness while offering hope of an ever possible remission.

 Susan is currently working on her ACCA in hopes of achieving her dream of becoming a chartered accountant.
 Another old timer with tRi, she was diagnosed with Rheumatoid Arthritis (RA) in 2003 and has been with tRi from the onset.
 She is currently the training coordinator for tRi.
 It is her hope that sufferers will develop suitable alternative sources of generating income so as to become financially independent.

 Abdul Aziz Can Tamakloe, aka Ziarly is a graphic designer and runs his own creative design studio, Design Can.
 He is also a poet and co runs the well known monthly poetry event, Poetry Nite with the RainMakers.
-He joined tRi in 2014 and his aim is to make tRi the standard for charities in Africa
+He joined tRi in 2014 and his aim is to make tRi the go to charity for everything autoimune in Africa